MarcoAntonioMartinez/ruby-cli-project/README.md

 CLI project which calculates distance between two end points.

+# Usage
-Run with ruby distance.md and choose a selection from the list.
+Run ruby distance.md and choose a selection from the list.

 - Ruby version: `3.2.1`